selcher/koebot/README.md

 $ npm install
 ```

-3. Update tokens.json with your token and user id
+3. Update the bot settings in config.json with your token and user id
 4. Start the bot:

 ```sh